forrestbao/MLClass/README.md

 10. Ensemble Learning
 11. CV, NLP, tiny ML

-# How to audit (for ISU students only)
+## How to audit (for ISU students only)

 Now students can request to audit a course electronically by going to AccessPlus, clicking on the Student tab, clicking on Registrar Forms, and clicking  "Schedule Change Form".
 They will need to attach an e-mail from their instructor saying they have permission to audit the course.
 After attaching documentation, the form can then be routed for approval.

-## Setups hint for TAs
+## Software needed for this class
-### JupyterHub/TLJH
-To setup the Jupyter Hub (TLJH), follow [this instruction](https://tljh.jupyter.org/en/latest/install/custom-server.html).
-If run into errors, try [this](https://github.com/jupyterhub/the-littlest-jupyterhub/issues/438) first.
-Accessible only from on-campus or on-VPN.
+Feel free to use your personal computer.
+Be sure to have Python3.6 or later set up, as well as `numpy`, `scipy`, `matplotlib` and `tensorflow` 2.x installed.
+Alternatively, you can use the university's infra.
+See [here](./jupyterhub/howto_students.md).